The following is an excerpt from The Springfield & Franconia Times, January 31, 1973, by Barbara Lovelace:

 Some relief in class size finally came with the opening of Bush Hill, Cameron, and Garfield elementary schools in 1953 and 1954.
 Several additions to Franconia Elementary School were constructed during the baby boom era, in 1948, 1953, and 1956.

 The next major change to come to Franconia Elementary School happened in the early 1960s.
 When Franconia opened, public schools in Virginia were segregated by race.
 African-American children living in our area originally attended Laurel Grove, a one-room schoolhouse that still stands today on Beulah Road.
 After Laurel Grove closed, the children were bussed to schools at Gum Springs on Route 1.
 All racially segregated public schools in Fairfax County were closed at the end of the 1965-66 school year, marking the beginnings of the ethnically and culturally diverse Franconia school community we know today.

-Explore the evolution of our school in this series of aerial photographs courtesy of the Fairfax County Park Authority.
+Explore the evolution of our school in this series of aerial photographs courtesy of Fairfax County's GIS & Mapping Services.

 A New Look

 The next classroom additions to our school were constructed in 1971 and 1986.
 During our most recent renovation, the original 1932 portion of Franconia Elementary was torn down and new classrooms were constructed in its place.
 The façade facing Franconia Road was designed to pay homage to look of the original building.